mpadge/hackmd-stat-software/ml.md

-    summarises the contents of test and training (and other) data sets, minimally including counts of numbers of cases, records, or files, and potentially extending to tables or summaries of file or data types, sizes, and other information.
+    summarises the contents of test and training (and other) data sets, minimally including counts of numbers of cases, records, or files, and potentially extending to tables or summaries of file or data types, sizes, and other information (such as unique hashes for each component).

 #### 1.1 Missing Values